-And we couldn’t be any happier to nod and clap in front of our computers as we listen to this <— click!
-As soon as I saw the post on Ms. Lauryn Hill’s Facebook feed this morning I couldn’t help but notice, at first, the va-va-voom.
+And we couldn’t be any happier to nod and clap in front of our computers as we listen to the above.
+As soon as I saw the post on Ms. Lauryn Hill’s Facebook feed this morning, I couldn’t help but notice, at first, the va-va-voom.
 The top, the turtleneck underneath, the skirt and the aura.

 Her voice, then, took me back to the time when I – a kid – loved to mingle amongst my – teen then – brother and his friends in our living room having a party like there was no tomorrow just as soon as my parents’d left for vacation.

 I was not only supposed to not spill a word about it to our parents (which I did), but also go to sleep (which I didn’t).
 Hallelujah, for I would’ve not written this now if not for my “I don’t want to go to bed alone” line I always used to pick on my brother.

 And it worked!
 Big grin emoji.

 It were the mid-’90s and they were The Fugees and seemed to have so much fun on MTV where I used to stalk them.
 Obviously, I was a huge fan of Lauryn’s.
 And her style.
 Always lush.
 True.
 Fun.
 Boyishly flamboyant.
 Always different, yet always herself.